cortexrd/Knack-Toolkit-Library/README.md

 When used in a view, the keyword will be applied **in that view only**.

-Also, to make them more readable in the Builder, you can add `<br>` in front of each, to force them to spread on separate lines.
+Also, to make them more readable in the Builder, you can add `<br>` in front of each, to force them to spread over separate lines.
 They must be at the beginning and in direct contact with the keyword's underscore.

 Example: